ying-gao/starter-academic/content/event/example/index.md

 url_code: ""
 ---

+A paper presentation at a research forum organized by the International Labour Organization (ILO).
 Slides are available upon request.